george-hawkins/mjx-donkey-car/README.md

 It seems to be hard to find servo cables that definitely use silicone wire, e.g. Pololu doesn't mention it for their [cables](https://www.pololu.com/product/2166).

+**Update:** it turned out I already has a pack of Pololu [premium jumper wires](https://www.pololu.com/product/1701) are they're definitely not silicone.

 So, an alternatice would be to buy:

 * A [Futaba male connector pack](https://www.pololu.com/product/1927)